IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 # Single Particle spIsoNet Tutorial

-Single Particle spIsoNet (spspIsoNet) is designed to correct the preffered orientation effect by self-supervised learning.
-It iteratively reconstruct missing information in in the missing regions in fourier space.
-The software requires half maps as input.
+Single Particle spIsoNet (spIsoNet) is designed to correct for the preferred orientation problem in cryoEM by self-supervised deep learning, by recovering missing information from well-sampled orientations in Fourier space.
+Unlike conventional supervised deep learning methods that need explicit input-output pairs for training, spIsoNet autonomously extracts supervisory signals from the original data, ensuring the reliability of the information used for training.
+The software requires two half maps as input.